WuTheFWasThat/midnighttherapy/README.md

 - Improve (I) seems messed up, caused decreased score on a seeing double

+- Display with green/red path is messed up on UGLI-pathery.
+(Red start looks like it's green, and red/green only block pictures are swapped?)

 <!--
 None, at the moment.
 Let me know if you find any!
 -->